Core Location: Theory and Mapping

 We can think of this as a phone number (dial up the major scale - phone home).
 There are five 2's in the pattern; therefore, a tone is skipped at every 2 ('eliminating' 5), & leaving 7.
 By filtering out 5 tones from the 12 while keeping the 221-2221 pattern, we create a key [key center].

-A key is a group of tones, that when sounded in melodies or harmonies, eventually makes one of the tones 'magnetized' to the human ear.
+A key is a group of tones that, when sounded in melodies or harmonies, eventually makes one of the tones 'magnetized' to the human ear.
 One of the tones becomes the tone that is home in our ears.
 It sounds final, resolved, at home.

 When we line up the 12 tones in order, we get what is called the chromatic scale [chroma- is a Greek root meaning 'relating to color' - the chromatic scale is all of the musical colors].
 It can start from any of the 12 tones.

-For the Major Scale pattern, let's rewrite the chromatic scale from the C tone & then apply our the Major scale filter to see what tones are in the Major scale of C (the Key of C Major).
+For the Major Scale pattern, let's rewrite the chromatic scale from the C tone & then apply the Major scale filter to see what tones are in the Major scale of C (the Key of C Major).

 Any tone of the 12 could be in the 1 position.